-Some of the retreatants continued to meet regularly to share their own prayer experience, and several showed interest in doing some elementary training to enable them to give this kind of retreat to others.
+Some of the retreatants continued to meet regularly to share their own experience and several showed interest in training to be able to give this kind of retreat to others.
 This led to the first elementary course in prayer-guiding, enabling seven lay people to be part of the team on the second Harborne retreat in October 1989.

 Manresa Link organises a meeting of the whole membership twice a year (including the AGM) and also produces a twice-yearly newsletter.
-Our key calling it is to facilitate Retreats in Daily Life.
-We do this in parishes, Churches Together groups, colleges, business centres, and even in prisons.
+Our key calling it is to facilitate Retreats in Daily Life and related activities.
+Our members do this in parishes, Churches Together groups, colleges, business centres, and even in prisons.
 There are endless possibilities - and as an organic, growing, changing entity we are always open to new opportunities.

-We try to live and act in such a way that God can be the God of love and compassion to us, and through us.
+We try to live and act in such a way that God can be the God of love and compassion to us and through us.

-We welcome any who are interested, and try always to be inclusive.
+We welcome any who are interested and try always to be inclusive.